devcontainers/devcontainers.github.io/_implementors/features.md

 ## <a href="#authoring" name="authoring" class="anchor"> Authoring </a>

 Features can be authored in a number of languages, the most straightforward being bash scripts.
-If a Feature is authored in a different language information about it should be included in the metadata so that users can make an informed choice about it.
+If a Feature is authored in a different language, information about it should be included in the metadata so that users can make an informed choice about it.

 Reference information about the application required to execute the Feature should be included in `devcontainer-feature.json` in the metadata section.